imr555/imr555/README.md

 Greetings esteemed reader.
 You can address me as Ifty.
 Now over to a bit about myself.
 I like solving problems and finding patterns.
 I am an aspiring machine learning engineer and researcher.

 My research interests revolve around everything machine learning with a focus on deep learning.
 I also like software development and deploying products at scale.
-I have done projects and have a keen interest in problems involving resource-constrained machine learning, scene and optical character recognition, object detection and tracking, zero-shot image tagging, weakly-supervised image segmentation, navigational path planning and swarm robotics.
+I have done projects and have a keen interest in problems involving resource-constrained machine learning, scene and optical character recognition, object detection and tracking, zero-shot image tagging, few-shot class incremental learning, navigational path planning and swarm robotics.

 - 🔭 I’m currently working on machine learning based products
 - 🌱 I’m currently learning on integrating machine learning and software development for delieverables